 While a pulmonary hypertension cough can be dry, you may have additional symptoms of pulmonary hypertension, such as:

-A myPHteam member described their symptoms, “I was hoarse like a person recovering from laryngitis at the end of each day.
+A myPHteam member described their symptoms this way: “I was hoarse like a person recovering from laryngitis at the end of each day.
 It was from the constant cough.”

 The treatment for your cough depends on how severe it is.
 The decision to stop your current medication and start another should be shared with your healthcare provider.
 Consider how severe your cough is.
 ACE inhibitors are known to reduce your risk of dying from heart-related illness.

 Your cough might go away without treatment.
 In two studies, ACE inhibitor-induced coughing stopped without treatment in 25 percent to 50 percent of people.
-Other treatment options your healthcare provider may suggest include:
+If you have an ACE inhibitor cough, your healthcare provider will likely suggest stopping your ACE inhibitor and switching to another type of blood pressure medication.
+Your cough should resolve within one to four weeks, or up to three months.

 ACE inhibitors are the blood pressure medications most often associated with developing a cough.
-However, other blood pressure medications may cause coughing.
+Besides ACE inhibitors, which blood pressure medications cause coughing?

-Angiotensin II receptor blockers (ARBs) are often the first drug recommended if you can’t tolerate an ACE inhibitor due to coughing.
-ARBs work by blocking the effect of angiotensin II around your body.
+Angiotensin-receptor blockers (ARBs) are often the first drug recommended if you can’t tolerate an ACE inhibitor due to coughing or other side effects.
+ARBs work by blocking the effect of angiotensin 2 around your body.
+Some wonder, do ARBs cause a cough?

-Calcium channel blockers can be used to treat PH, high blood pressure, and heart rhythm problems.
+Calcium channel blockers can be used to treat certain types of pulmonary arterial hypertension (PAH), high blood pressure, and heart rhythm problems.
 Calcium channel blockers work by blocking the effect of calcium on your heart and blood vessels.
 Calcium causes your muscles to squeeze more strongly.
-By blocking the effect of calcium, your heart muscle and blood vessels can open and lower your blood pressure.
+By blocking the effect of calcium, these medications help your heart muscle and blood vessels open, which can help lower your blood pressure.

 Calcium channel blockers can cause gastroesophageal reflux disease (GERD), where acid from your stomach flows up your esophagus and into your mouth.
 The acid can cause a dry cough.
 It’s possible to have a cough from acid reflux even if you don’t feel a burning sensation.
 You may notice that a cough caused by calcium channel blockers may be worse after a meal.

 Other medications used to treat PH may also cause coughing.
 If the oxygen levels in your blood are too low due to PH, you may use oxygen therapy.
-In rare cases, oxygen therapy can cause coughing if your oxygen levels are too high (oxygen toxicity).
-Other symptoms of oxygen toxicity include chest pain, difficulty breathing, and a feeling of heaviness in your chest.
+Sometimes, oxygen therapy can cause upper airway dryness and irritation.
+To prevent this side effect, make sure you use a humidifier and switch to an oxygen mask if possible.

 Several kinds of medication are used to improve blood flow and treat PAH.
-Often, PAH treatment plans involve more than one type of drug (combination therapy).
+Often, PAH treatment options involve more than one type of drug (called combination therapy).
 Certain medications are more likely to cause coughing than others, such as some inhaled vasodilators.

 If you develop a cough during PAH treatment, it’s important to tell your doctor.
-Your healthcare provider can help you determine if your cough is due to your condition or its treatment.
-If your medication is the cause, your doctor may suggest adjusting your treatment plan to better manage your cough.
+They can help you determine if your cough is due to your condition or its treatment.
+If your medication is the cause, a healthcare professional may suggest adjusting your treatment plan to better manage your cough.

 Have you experienced coughing as a side effect of your blood pressure medication?
 How has it affected your quality of life?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 I've Been Experiencing Tightness And Heaviness In My Chest Quite Often!
 Could It Be Oxygen Toxicity Or Symptoms Of Pulmonary Hypertension?